R. O. Morris: Composer

-The Sinfonia in C was revived at the English Music Festival in Dorchester Abbey on 27 May, 2022, with the BBC Concert Orchestra conducted by Martin Yates.
+The Sinfonia in C was revived at the English Music Festival in Dorchester Abbey on 27 May 2022, with the BBC Concert Orchestra conducted by Martin Yates.

 Personal life

 Beyond music, Morris set crosswords for The Times and edited the 1914 Oxford University Press edition of R D Blackmore's novel Lorna Doone.

-In February 1915 Morris married Emmie Fisher, thus becoming brother-in-law to Vaughan Williams, who had married her sister Adeline.
-For many years in the 1920s and 1930s Morris lived at 30, Glebe Place, very close to Vaughan Williams and Adeline.
-He later moved to 2, Addison Gardens in Kensington, where he died very suddenly in December 1948, having been examining at the Royal College of Music the day before with no sign of anything wrong.
+In February 1915, Morris married Emmie Fisher, thus becoming brother-in-law to Vaughan Williams, who had married her sister Adeline.
+For many years in the 1920s and 1930s, Morris lived at 30 Glebe Place, very close to Vaughan Williams and Adeline.
+He later moved to 2, Addison Gardens in Kensington, where he died suddenly in December 1948, having been examining at the Royal College of Music the day before with no sign of anything wrong.